Hiring practices to support today’s diverse workforce

 By reviewing an actual work product — with demographic and other identifying information redacted — employers can evaluate a candidate on the quality of their work.
 A work sample or assignment can be conducted during an interview with a set a time limit so that you can compare the work samples fairly.

 Inclusion and diversity strategies don’t stop once a candidate is selected.
 Make it a part of onboarding and specifically include it in policies and procedures at every stage in an employee’s tenure.
-68 percent of workers strongly agree that it’s important for employers to create inclusive workplace culture.
+Sixty-eight percent of workers strongly agree that it’s important for employers to create inclusive workplace culture.
 Moreover, benefits programs are considered more of a priority for diverse workers.
-Our Workforce 2020 report found that LGBTQ workers report higher benefits satisfaction and place more value on their benefits compared to non-LGBTQ workers.
+LGBTQ+ workers report higher benefits satisfaction and place more value on their benefits compared to non-LGBTQ+ workers.